 Soils

-Soil cores were collected at Rothamsted Research (Hertfordshire, UK) from two long-term experiments: Highfield soil (LATLONG 51.8103N, -0.3748E), a silty-clay loam texture developed on clay-with-flints over Eocene London Clay (Batcome series) classified as a Chromic Luvisol by FAO criteria (hereafter referred to as the clay soil, Table 1); and Woburn soil (LATLONG 52.0009N, -0.6137E), which is a well-drained, sandy loam from the Cottenham Series (Hodge et al., 1984) classified as a Cambric Arenosol (FAO), (referred to as the sandy soil, Table 1).
+Soil cores were collected at Rothamsted Research (Hertfordshire, UK) from two long-term experiments: Highfield soil (LATLONG 51.8103N, -0.3748E), a silty-clay loam texture developed on clay-with-flints over Eocene London Clay (Batcome series) classified as a Chromic Luvisol by FAO criteria (hereafter referred to as clay soil, Table 1); and Woburn soil (LATLONG 52.0009N, -0.6137E), which is a well-drained, sandy loam from the Cottenham Series (Hodge et al., 1984) classified as a Cambric Arenosol (FAO), (referred to as sandy soil, Table 1).
 The replication of the treatment was uneven and based on the inherent experimental plot design.
-Four cylindrical, cores (68 mm diameter x 120 mm height) of the grassland and arable treatments and three replicate cores of the bare fallow treatment were extracted for the clay soil, and four cores of the grassland, arable with manure (Arable manure) and bare fallow treatments and five replicate cores of the arable with inorganic fertiliser (10 kg N ha-1; Arable N3) were collected for the sandy soil.
+Four cylindrical cores (68 mm diameter x 120 mm height) of the grassland and arable treatments and three replicate cores of the bare fallow treatment were extracted for the clay soil, and four cores of the grassland, arable with manure (Arable manure) and bare fallow treatments and five replicate cores of the arable with inorganic fertiliser (10 kg N ha-1; Arable N3) were collected for the sandy soil.
 All replicates were independent being derived from separate plots.
 All treatments had been maintained for at least 50 years.
 After sampling cores were stored at 4 °C prior to further analysis.

 X-ray Computed Tomography (CT)

 The soil cores were scanned using a Phoenix vtomex M scanner (GE Measurement and Control solution, Wunstorf, Germany), set at 160 kV, a current of 180 A, detector sensitivity of 200 % and at pixel/voxel resolution of 40 m.
 A total of 2,900 projection images were taken at 250 ms using an averaging of 1 image and skip of 0.
 The total scan time per core was 24 minutes.
-After scanning each core was dismantled and aggregates were extracted for further higher resolution scanning.
-Three randomly selected aggregates per core were scanned using Phoenix Nanotom® (GE Measurement and Control solution, Wunstorf, Germany) set at 90 kV, a current of 65 A and at a voxel resolution of 1.51 m.
-A total of 1440 projection images was taken at 500 ms period using an averaging of 3 images and skip of 2.
+After scanning, each core was dismantled and aggregates were extracted for higher resolution scanning.
+Three randomly selected aggregates per core were scanned using a Phoenix Nanotom® (GE Measurement and Control solution, Wunstorf, Germany) set at 90 kV, a current of 65 A and at a voxel resolution of 1.51 m.
+A total of 1,440 projection images was taken at 500 ms period using an averaging of 3 images and skip of 2.
 The total scan time per sample was 69 minutes.

 The reconstruction of all scanned images was processed using Phoenix datosx2 rec reconstruction software.
 Scanned images were optimised to correct for any movement of the sample during the scan and noise reduced using the beam hardening correction algorithm, set at 8.
 As a multi-scan routine was performed on the core samples, VG StudioMax® 2.2 was used to merge the top and bottom scans to obtain a single 3D volume for the complete core.
 For both core and aggregate samples, image sequences were extracted (dimensions described below) for image analysis.
 Core samples were scanned at the prevailing water content following sampling (approximately field capacity).
 Soil aggregates were derived from these cores following air-drying overnight and the moisture content recorded.
-The soil was passed through 4000, 2000 and 710 m mesh size sieves while subjected to horizontal shaking for three minutes at 300 rotations min-1.
-Twenty aggregates were randomly selected from between the 2000 and 710 m sieves, and conserved in sealed containers in the dark at room temperature.
+The soil was passed through 4,000, 2,000 and 710 m mesh size sieves while subjected to horizontal shaking for three minutes at 300 rotations min-1.
+Twenty aggregates were randomly selected from between the 2,000 and 710 m sieves, and conserved in sealed containers in the dark at room temperature.

 Image analysis